Complete positivity and distance-avoiding sets: Introduction

-The set of all completely-positive matrices is a closed and convex cone of symmetric matrices that is strictly contained in the cone of positive-semidefinite matrices.
-Completely-positive matrices are the main object of study in this paper.
+The set of all completely positive matrices is a closed and convex cone of symmetric matrices that is strictly contained in the cone of positive-semidefinite matrices.
+Completely positive matrices are the main object of study in this paper.